ryanallen/words-of-my-perfect-teacher/README.md

 *jo bo*, lit. lord.
 A title often used by Tibetans for the Indian [paṇḍita](#paṇḍita) [Atīśa](#atīśa).

 ## Jowo and Śākya
-*jo shag rnam gnyis*, Jowo Mikyo Dorje and Jowo Śākyamuni, two statues of the [Buddha](#buddha) brought to Tibet respectively by the Nepalese and Chinese princesses whom [King Songtsen Gampo](#songtsen-gampo) married in the 7th century.
+*jo shag rnam gnyis*, Jowo Mikyö Dorje and Jowo Śākyamuni, two statues of the [Buddha](#buddha) brought to Tibet respectively by the Nepalese and Chinese princesses whom [King Songtsen Gampo](#songtsen-gampo) married in the 7th century.

 ## Jowo Rinpoche
 *jo wo rin po che*, a statue representing [Buddha](#buddha) [Śākyamuni](#śākyamuni) at the age of 12, in the Jokhang temple in Lhasa.